 I had the opportunity to intern this past summer at Johnson & Johnson down in Orange County, CA. As a Business major with a Nutrition & Health Promotion minor, I was eagerly looking for positions where I could combine my business and healthcare interests.
-I was lucky when I stumbled upon a LinkedIn posting by a USC alumnus for Johnson & Johnson’s Finance internship.
+As I was looking for internship positions, I stumbled upon a LinkedIn posting by a USC alumnus for Johnson & Johnson’s Finance internship.
 To all students looking for internships, don’t overlook avenues such as LinkedIn, networking panels, and Trojan Talks—you truly never know when the perfect opportunity will arise!
 I immediately applied as it seemed like the perfect intersection of the two fields that I wanted to experience and was beyond excited when I got an offer for a Summer 2018 internship position with the company.

 As a Johnson & Johnson intern, every intern joins one of their many business divisions (they have over 250!).
 I was placed in their Surgical Vision division, which was based out of Santa Ana, CA. From the beginning, my internship with J&J was a bit untraditional, as my division was a recent acquisition that the company had made from Abbott Laboratories, another large healthcare company.
 The division was going through a major point of transition, from the systems that they utilized to the way they conducted their sales and expense reporting.
 I was able to help the division fully integrate into Johnson & Johnson by spearheading the deployment of Tableau and updating all the technologies and reporting systems.

 While I enjoyed the formal work I was doing with J&J, I also loved the mentorship that the position provided.
 The manager and director that I worked directly under constantly gave me advice on areas of growth and were invested in my success.
 The CFO of Johnson & Johnson Surgical Vision even took the time to know all the finance interns!